lexybeney/sparegrub-backend/README.md

 ## The concept

-As part of my software development bootcamp, I had to come up with an idea for my final project to demonstrate my understanding of Node.js and servers.
+As part of my software development bootcamp, I had to come up with an idea for my final project to demonstrate my understanding of servers, APIs and databases.
 [SpareGrub](https://sparegrub.co.uk) was created as my answer to reducing food wastage.

 This is the backend repo, for the frontend repo click [here](https://github.com/lexybeney/sparegrub-frontend).